WildSam97/FortunaColourMatch/README.md

 A small colour matching game for the LaFortuna Board.

 # Game instructions
 On the menu, choose your difficulty.
 As the on screen instructions say, press left for easy and right for hard.
+For a demo press down.
 In easy mode, the goal blocks do not move.
 In hard mode, there is a random chance that the goals will move around screen.